Behaviour Policy

 Active Support for Pupils in Self-Management Strategies

-We have introduced the ‘The Zones’ and ‘Toolkits’ that help children identify how they are feeling and then a range of strategies in their ‘Toolkit’ that help them feel calm, happy and ready to learn.
+We have introduced the ‘The Zones’ and ‘Toolkits’ that help pupils identify how they are feeling and then a range of strategies in their ‘Toolkit’ that help them feel calm, happy and ready to learn.

 Behaviour as a Continuum of Communication